 Answer: The recommendation of products is always a bit difficult because the composition of materials is different depending on the climate you are working in.
 In addition, the composition of materials can also differ from area to area.
-Therefore, materials coming from a supplier can have a different mixture depending where it is being purchased.
+Therefore, materials coming from a supplier can have a different mixture depending on where they are being purchased.
 Overall, we recommend new customers to buy from well-known manufacturers that deliver in similar areas (in terms of climate, and the like).
-However, smaller local suppliers can also supply an ok quality in accordance to the areas' requirements.
+However, smaller local suppliers can also supply ok quality in accordance with the areas' requirements.
 Therefore, we recommend testing out different options.

 Question: What line width can I apply with one Borum gun for airless cold paint application?

 Answer: We offer a large selection of nozzle sizes for this type of application.
-The choice of nozzle is made based on capacity of the pump, number of guns, application speed, layer thickness and line type.
-For an example it is possible to spray 90 cm with 3 guns.
-The two outer guns with one size of nozzle, angled towards the center, and the center gun with a different nozzle, over spraying the other two, to give and even layer.
+The choice of a nozzle is made based on the capacity of the pump, a number of guns, application speed, layer thickness, and line type.
+For example, it is possible to spray 90 cm with 3 guns.
+The two outer guns with one size of nozzle, angled towards the center, and the center gun with a different nozzle, over spraying the other two, to give an even layer.
 We recommend contacting our Sales Department in order to determine the right nozzle size for your machine.